seedcase-project/spaid/README.md

     Usage: spaid_gh_org_invite [-h]

-    Run this script to create a new function file with the corresponding test file.
+    Invite a GitHub user to a GitHub organization.

     Example: